3liz/lizmap-pgmetadata-module/tests/README.md

 - Open your browser at `http://localhost:9095`

-For more information, refer to the [docker-compose documentation](https://docs.docker.com/compose/)
+For more information, refer to the [docker compose documentation](https://docs.docker.com/compose/)

 ## Access to the dockerized PostgreSQL instance